 To see all of the immersion-breaking bugs and poorly-designed gameplay systems running with RTX on, you’ll need something in the ballpark of the GeForce RTX 30 series.

-This is definitely the kind of game you want to keep updated since CD Projekt Red is constantly rolling out patches and optimizations that benefit ray-tracing.
+This is absolutely the type of game you want to keep updated since CD Projekt Red is consistently rolling out patches and optimizations that benefit ray-tracing.

 If you don’t already own Cyberpunk 2077, we suggest holding off for a while; however, if it’s already in your library, no harm in giving it a go.